-Researcher with a special interest for new conceptual frameworks for the study of the history of international relations.
-Wrote the awardwinning dissertation Window of opportunity.
-Dutch and Swedish security ideas and strategies 1942–1948 (defended in May 2015).
-Currently employed as an international postdoc, working at Uppsala University and at the University of Amsterdam on the project "Behind the scenes: how non-officials and personal politics helped shape the post-war world, 1940–1958".
+Researcher with a special interest in how conceptual frameworks influence the study of past international relations.
+Wrote the award-winning comparative dissertation Window of opportunity.
+Dutch and Swedish security ideas and strategies 1942–1948 (2015).
+Currently working on the postdoctoral project "Behind the scenes: how non-officials and personal politics helped shape the post-war world, 1940–1958", focusing on the role of gender, trust, and personal relations in diplomatic practices.

 Also available at

 I got my master's degree in modern history from the University of Amsterdam in 1998 and also did a one-year American Studies Diploma Program at Smith College, MA, USA.
-After graduating, I worked as an editor, among others, before returning to the academic world in 2010.
+After graduating, I worked as an editor, among others, before returning to the academic world as a PhD student in 2010.

 After finishing my PhD, I held a temporary position as Senior Lecturer at the History Department of Uppsala University from August 2015 to January 2017.
-Since August 2017, the Swedish Research Council funds my position as International Postdoctoral Researcher at Uppsala University, with Visiting Research Fellowships at the University of Amsterdam (UvA) in the Netherlands and the London School of Economics and Political Science (LSE) in the United Kingdom.
-I continue to look for new ways to improve and refine more nuanced conceptual frameworks for studying the history of international relations.
-My current project tackles the question of how personal relations, diplomatic culture and gender norms influenced foreign policy decisions in the 1940's and 1950's.
+Since August 2017, the Swedish Research Council funds my position as International Postdoctoral Researcher at Uppsala University, with Visiting Research Fellowships at the University of Amsterdam (UvA) in the Netherlands (2017–2019) and the London School of Economics and Political Science (LSE) in the United Kingdom (2018/19).
+I continue to look for ways to improve and refine more nuanced conceptual frameworks for studying the history of international relations.
+My current project tackles the question of how personal relations, diplomatic culture and gender norms influenced diplomatic work and, ultimately, foreign policy decisions in the 1940s and 1950s.

 Behind the scenes: how non-officials and personal politics helped shape the post-war world, 1940–1958